 Witness expenses

-Where a witness is required to appear at a hearing, some or all of the travel, accommodation and/or meal arrangements and expenses may be arranged and paid for by the Commission.
-Where no expenses are arranged and met by the Commission, a witness appearing at a hearing is entitled to be paid an allowance for travel, accommodation and meals.
-Details of these entitlements can be found in s 93 of the NACC Act and regs 6, 7 and 8 of the National Anti‑Corruption Commission Regulations 2023 (Regulations).
+If no expenses have been arranged and met by the Commission, a witness appearing at a hearing is entitled to be paid an allowance for travel, accommodation and meals.
+Details of these entitlements can be found in s 93 of the NACC Act and regs 6, 7 and 8 of the National Anti-Corruption Commission Regulations 2023 (Regulations).

 Legal financial assistance

-The Attorney‑General may authorise financial assistance, as and subject to conditions determined by the Attorney‑General, if satisfied that refusing the application would result in serious financial difficulty for the person; or the circumstances of the case are of such a special nature that the application should be granted.
+• the circumstances of the case are of such a special nature that the application should be granted.

 Medical or mental health support

 There are no special provisions for seeking health support, including mental health support, but you can access your organisation’s ordinary support arrangements, including Employee Assistance Plan.
-As indicated above, a non-disclosure notation or direction does not prohibit disclosure to a health worker for the purpose of obtaining medical or psychological assistance, including counselling.

 National Anti-Corruption Commission Act 2022 (Cth), ss 93, 95, 98, 100, 101.